 What it does

-EnrichmentAPI is a clean exact-match data enrichment api product for company, person, employee, tech stack, and reverse email lookups.
+EnrichmentAPI is a generic enrichment API for person, company, employees, tech stack, and reverse email lookups.

 Pricing

-Public pricing starts at $99.
-Docs say Person API 5 credits, Company API 5, Employees API 10, Company Investment 1, and Tech Stack 1.
+Starts at $99.
+Person API 5 credits, Company API 5, Employees API 10, Company Investment 1, Tech Stack 1.

 AI dimension